tethysplatform/tethys/docs/tutorials/thredds/plot_at_location.rst

 In this step you will create a new controller that will query the dataset at the given location using the NCSS service and then build a plotly plot with the results.

 1. The Plotly View gizmo requires the `plotly` Python package.
+We'll also need `geojson` to handle the geometry data.
 Install `plotly` as follows running the following command in the terminal:

 .. code-block::

     # with conda
     conda install plotly
+    conda install geojson

     # with pip
     pip install plotly
+    pip install geojson

-2. The app now depends on `plotly`, so add it to the `install.yml` file:
+2. The app now depends on `plotly` and `geojson`, so add them to the `install.yml` file:

 .. code-block:: yaml

     dependencies:
       - plotly
+      - goejson

 3. Create New Plot Controller
 =============================